- Undergraduate, Graduate & Specialists Diplomas are 11" x 14" in size.

 - State of Georgia Great Seal Information

 The name on your diploma will be the same as it appears on your official transcript; please check your transcript in Banweb.
-If you need to make changes to your name, then please complete a name change application, and return to the Enrollment Services Center.
+If you need to make changes to your name, then please review the Registrar's Personal Information Webpage for details on changing your Legal Name.

 Variations of a candidate’s official name may be printed on a diploma.
 Variations of a name must be requested when submitting a Graduation Application.
 Acceptable variations are listed below: